deebeebolger/deebeebolger.github.io/content/FlowChart-Pages/ICA-wICA/index.md

 ---
-title: Wavelet-enhanced ICA on ICLabel classified ICs
+title: Wavelet thresholding of classified ICs
-summary: This page details the application of wavelet-enhanced ICA on ICs classified using the ICLable plugin.
+summary: This page details the application of wavelet thresholding on ICs classified by ICLable and identified for rejection
 date: 2024-10-01
 ---